Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 # Surface

 # Design
 The design of this site is made in bright and cheerful colors, because they make the page cheerful and positive and the main goal of this page is fun and of course memory training.
-The site is intended for children from 2 to 6 years, so it must be simple and easy to use.
+The site is intended for children from 2 to 6 years, so it's important that the site is colorful and easy to navigate and understand.

+It's one page site with two parts.
+First part is consist of the title, the short section "Did you know?", a button that opens the game rules and a "Play Game" button that takes the user to the memory game section.
+Second part is consist of the memory game section where the Memory Game board is located under which the user can see their time and number of moves they used along the way.
+The user can push the reset button to reset the game and start again.
+When all the pairs are found the aler message will show up.

 ## Chosens Color